Krumelur/WordPuzzleSolver/content/DeployToAzure.md

 ### Test the CI/CD process

 Make some changes in the local repo and push them to GitHub.
 It should trigger a build followed by a deployment.
+Open Azure Portal and navigate to the functions app.
+It should show the three functions we created in Visual Studio.